idetox/d8-custom-normalizer/README.md

 4. Alter `supportsDenormalization` method, this method determine weather the normalizer will be used during the deserialization process or not.

 5. Alter `denormalize` method, this method transform an array to an entity

+### Customize the Encoder file

+1. Alter `supportsEncoding` method, this method determine weather the encoder will be used during the serialization process or not.

+2. Alter `encode` method, this method transform an array to json

+3. Alter `supportsDecoding` method, this method determine weather the encoder will be used during the deserialization process or not.

+4. Alter `decode` method, this method transform a json to an array